jeffman/Mother2GbaTranslation/BUILD.md

     1. Name the MOTHER 1+2 ROM `m12fresh.gba` and place it in the repository folder.
     2. Name the EarthBound ROM `eb.smc` and put it in the same folder.
-2. Download [armips](https://buildbot.orphis.net/armips/) and copy `armips.exe` to the repository folder
+2. Download [armips](https://buildbot.orphis.net/armips/) and copy `armips.exe` to the repository folder.
 3. Build the build (see below).
 4. Build the script (see below).
 5. Build the hack and insert it into the ROM (see below).